LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: A typology of historical questions related to cadastre data

 \section{A typology of historical questions related to cadastre data}

-In urban historical research, cadastral data are used to link people and urban functions to territories.
+In urban historical research, cadastral data are used to link people and urban functions to territories~\citep{Ekamper15032010,ares_oliveira_deep_2019,Lelo_2020}.
 There are several objectives when consulting these records.
 The first is to consult them to identify the location of one or more people or urban functions in a specific place or places.
 The second is to investigate more general principles and test hypotheses about specific places, groups of people, types of function, or compare periods of time, particularly the past with the present.
 These research questions often involve complex statistical operations to aggregate and compare information that spans multiple data points from potentially different datasets.

-In the first case we test the accuracy of \llm to find, combine and compute the information we need : the name(s) of owners, urban functions, toponyms and others.
-This allows \llm to be used as a historical dataset browser.
-In the second case, we try to understand the precision of \llm in answering complex questions that would detect a notion of semantic and temporal context of the historical dataset.
-We propose to organize the paper around those two distinct objectives in historical research browsing vs. prompting.
+In our evaluation, the first type of question assesses an \llm’s ability to retrieve, combine, and compute relevant details—such as owners’ names, urban functions, and toponyms—thus using the model as a historical dataset browser.
+The second type probes the model’s capacity to answer more complex queries that require semantic understanding and spatio-temporal reasoning within the historical context.